guardian/security-hq/README.md

 ### Adding additional AWS accounts for local development

-As well as the `security-test` and `security` accounts, you can add additional AWS accounts to your local security-hq.
-This may be helpful for debugging purposes for example.
-You will need janus credentials for the account you want to add.
+When running security HQ locally, you can modify the list of AWS accounts to include additional account.
+For example, you may want to add a specific account for debugging purposes.
+You will need valid AWS credentials for any accounts you wish to include.

 It's really easy to add a new AWS account!
 Go to `~/.gu/security-hq.local.conf`, which you should have from a colleague.
 Add a new object to the `AWS_ACCOUNTS` list, like this Deploy Tools account example: